On the existence of zero-sum subsequences of distinct lengths: The case of finite Abelian -groups

 \end{theorem}

-For instance, it may be observed that Theorem \ref{Theoreme Alon} provides the exact value for the Davenport constant of a finite Abelian $p$-group, which was originally obtained by P.~van Emde Boas, D.~Kruyswijk and J.~Olson (see \cite{EmdeBoas67} and \cite{Olso69a}).
+For instance, it may be observed that Theorem \ref{Theoreme Alon} provides the exact value for the Davenport constant of a finite Abelian $p$-group, which was originally obtained by van Emde Boas, Kruyswijk and Olson (see \cite{EmdeBoas67,Olso69a}).